To troubleshoot USB issues, follow these steps and test the USB device after performing each one:

 - For printers, ensure there is no parallel cable attached to the printer at the same time as the USB cable.

 - Make sure the device drivers for the option were installed according to the owners manual.
-Most devices require the driver is installed prior to connecting the device, however, others require the reverse.
+Most devices require the driver to be installed prior to connecting the device, however, others require the reverse.

 - Remove and reinstall USB drivers.